-The proposal will create a new urban plaza in Smidmore Street and will be complimentary to an enhanced public space fronting Victoria Road.
+The proposal will create a new activated Smidmore Street and will be complimentary to an enhanced public space fronting Victoria Road.
 The proposal will include works to the public domain in order to improve the pedestrian, cycling and public transport connections to and from the site and enhance pedestrian and patron safety.